Simdc/GPP/README.md

 This README will provide users with clear instructions on how to install the necessary dependencies and use the script effectively.
 ## Author
-This script was developed for GPP dataset validation and analysis.
+This scripts are being developed for data processing pipeline on FOOTE.
 ## **Contact**
-For any questions or issues, feel free to reach out.
+For any questions or issues, feel free to reach out to deepyama@pik-potsdam.de .

 ---